rage/programming-23/data/faq.md

 At the end of the course you will need to take part in the course exam.
 If you receive a passing grade, you will be able to get study credits.
 See the [Grading and exams](/grading-and-exams) page for more details about grading.

-At the moment study credits are available only to students who are either a) enrolled at the University of Helsinki, b) have a Finnish social security number c) have a Finnish bank account with active online banking codes.
-Any one of the three should suffice.

-We are working on making credits available to a wider audience, but in the meantime, you will receive a certificate for succesfully completing the course.

 ### Can my study credits be transferred to my home institution?

 If you obtain a passing grade for the course, you will receive study credits through the University of Helsinki.
 A transcript of your studies will likely suffice for credit transfer at your home institution, but please check this with the study counsellors at your home institution.